-Two exceedingly wise and simple maxims underpin the teachings of today’s business and spiritual leaders.
+Two exceedingly wise and simple maxims underpin the teachings of several of today’s business and spiritual leaders.
 Follow these rules, they say, and you’ll start winning.
-But these “totally Zen” pronouncements rarely come with an instruction manual on when to use the light touch versus the iron fist.
+But these “totally zen” pronouncements rarely come with an instruction manual on when to use the light touch versus the iron fist.

 Start simple and ask:

-Former superstar CEO of General Electric Jack Welch took that stagnant juggernaut and increased its value 4,000 percent.
+Former superstar CEO and Chairman of General Electric Jack Welch took that stagnant juggernaut and increased its value 4,000%.
 He credits that success to seeing truth in all situations.
-“Face reality as it is, not as it was or as you wish it were,” Welch says.
+“Face reality as it is, not as it was or as you wish it were,” Welch said.

-Once we’ve asked the obvious questions to focus on what you can control, dive deeper.
+Once you’ve asked the obvious questions to focus on what you can control, dive deeper.

 If the answer is no, don’t waste your time.
-Tony Robbins teaches that 80 percent of achievement is psychological (our why), and only 20 percent is mechanics (the how).
-If you can inspire yourself to act, how will take care of itself.
+Tony Robbins teaches that 80% of achievement is psychological (our “why”), and only 20% is mechanics (the “how”).
+If you can inspire yourself to act, the “how” will take care of itself.

-Sure, he has the bedside manner of a cactus, but you have to give him credit: He holds himself to his own standards.
-Several years ago, Gary failed to convince Ben Silbermann to let him invest in Pinterest, which still stings financially.
+And you have to give him credit: He holds himself to his own standards.
+Several years ago, Vaynerchuk failed to convince Ben Silbermann to let him invest in Pinterest, which stung financially.
 The reason he failed?
 “I just didn’t want it bad enough,” he said in an interview.

 If you’re hungry, go hunting.
 If not, let it go.

-Mark Manson, best-selling author of The Subtle Art of Not Giving a F*ck, says, “If you’re miserable in your current situation, chances are it’s because you feel like some part of it is outside your control.”
+Mark Manson, bestselling author of The Subtle Art of Not Giving a F*ck, writes, “If you’re miserable in your current situation, chances are it’s because you feel like some part of it is outside your control.”

 Aha!
 Misery might just be a message that something is outside your control.
 You now have two options: Remove yourself from the situation and focus on what you can control or stop trying to control it.

-One woman fills her thoughts with making her first million, the other on making 50 sales calls each day and being present in enjoying the conversations.
+One woman fills her thoughts with making her first million, the other on making 50 sales calls each day and being present in conversations.

-The first puts her attention on an outcome she can’t directly control, the other where she can: on her actions.
+The first puts her attention on an outcome she can’t directly control, the other focuses on what she can control: on her actions.
 Who succeeds?
 (Yep, that’s rhetorical.)

 Why is Nick Saban considered one of the greatest football coaches of all time?
-Yes, because he led his teams to a string of championship wins, but how did he do it?
-Instead of asking his team to focus on the outcome (winning), he asked them to focus on the process: drills, attitude and fundamentals.
+Yes, because he led his teams to a string of national championship wins, but how did he do it?
+Instead of asking his team to focus on the outcome (winning), he asked them to focus on the process.

-“You can’t worry about end results,” Saban says.
+“You can’t worry about end results,” Saban said.
 “It’s about what you control, every minute of every day.”

 “You have power over your mind—not outside events.
 Realize this, and you will have strength.”